DanWBR/dwsim3/README.txt

 Important: Mono requires the X11 package installed on OS X in order to run Windows Forms applications, including DWSIM.
 Be sure to have it installed before doing the steps below.

+Due to a bug in the libgdiplus library in OS X, DWSIM will work only with a specific Mono 2.10 build, which can be found here => https://bugzilla.xamarin.com/show_bug.cgi?id=2474

 To run DWSIM on OS X, open a terminal (console) window (Go > Utilities > Terminal), point it to the folder which contains the DWSIM executable and execute the following commands:

 export MONO_MWF_MAC_FORCE_X11=1